RenderKit/ospray/doc/api.md

   OSPMaterial[]      materialList         NULL [data] array of per-primitive
                                                materials, which overrides any
                                                single material set by
-                                               'ospSetMaterial`.
+                                               'ospSetObject`.
 This is also the
                                                list optionally indexed by
                                                "prim.materialID" (otherwise it is
                                                per-primitive)